dougn/komodo-pydbpg/README.md

 Works with all versions of python 2.2->2.7 and 3.0->3.6, with sane backoff to pure python implementations when the pre-compiled shared library extensions are not available (which is rare).
-Tested with Komodo 9.2 and 10.2.2 Using the 10.2.2.89895 build of the Komodo Python remote debugging bindings.
-Exact packages used can be found in the __pkgs__ directory.
+Tested with Komodo 9.2 and 10.2.2 Using the 11.1.0.91033 build of the Komodo Python remote debugging bindings.
+Exact packages used can be found in the `__pkgs__` directory.

 ```bash
 $ pip install komodo-pydbgp